Hrefna Dögg Gunnarsdóttir

 Hrefna has been a visiting researcher at Faculty of Law, Uppsala University and at The Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School.

-Hrefna graduated with a BA and Mag.
-Juris in Law from the University of Iceland (2012) and with a MA in Disaster Management from School of Global Health, University of Copenhagen (2018).
+Hrefna holds a BA and Mag.
+Juris in Law from the University of Iceland (2012); MA in Disaster Management from School of Global Health, University of Copenhagen (2018) and; a PhD from the Faculty of Law, University of Copenhagen (2023) which she undertook at Centre for Advanced Studies in Biomedical Innovation Law (CeBIL).
 She was admitted to the Icelandic Bar Association in 2013.

 Fields of interest